hacker65536/myit/aws/rename_hostname_to_use_tag.md

 configure: error: You need bison version 3.0 or greater.
 ```

-change revision and do ./configure again
+change revision and do autoreconf and ./configure again

 ```bash
 git checkout 3e1baf59167d6e7d836ec39d353eec1022331a6d